-The strategies and methods presented for progressive and final rehabilitation of disturbed areas should demonstrate compliance with the objectives of the EPA Guideline 18, Rehabilitation requirements for mining projects and the Technical guidelines for the environmental management of exploration and mining in Queensland (1995) except where superseded by Guideline 18.
+The strategies and methods presented for progressive and final rehabilitation of disturbed areas should demonstrate compliance with the objectives of the DERM Guideline 18, Rehabilitation requirements for mining projects and the Technical guidelines for the environmental management of exploration and mining in Queensland (1995) except where superseded by Guideline 18.
 In particular, the strategies and methods should have the following objectives:

-- Mining and rehabilitation should aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed. - Mine wastes and disturbed land should be rehabilitated to a condition that is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - Surface and ground waters that leave the lease should not be degraded to a significant extent.
+- Mining and rehabilitation should aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed. - Disturbed land should be rehabilitated to a condition that is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - Surface and ground waters that leave the lease should not be degraded to a significant extent.
 Current and future water quality should be maintained at levels that are acceptable for users downstream of the site.

 The means of decommissioning the proposal, in terms of the removal of plant, equipment, structures and buildings should be described, and the methods proposed for the stabilisation of the affected areas should be given.
-Information should be provided regarding decommissioning and rehabilitation of the plant site, removal of processing plant, rehabilitation of concrete footings and foundations, hardstand areas, storage tanks and wharfage (including any potential for reuse of these facilities).
+Information should be provided regarding decommissioning and rehabilitation of the plant site, removal of processing plant, rehabilitation of concrete footings and foundations, hardstand areas and storage tanks (including any potential for reuse of these facilities).
 Options and methods for the disposal of wastes from the demolition of plant and buildings should be discussed in sufficient detail for their feasibility and suitability to be established.

 Describe any proposals to divert creeks during operations, and, if applicable, the reinstatement of the creeks after operations have ceased.
 Where dams are to be constructed, proposals for the management of these structures after the completion of the project should be given.
 Also, the final drainage and seepage control systems and long-term monitoring plans should be described.
-The EIS should also demonstrate how final voids and uncompacted overburden and workings at the end of mining would lie in relation to flood levels up to and including the "probable maximum flood level" based on the Bureau of Meteorology's "probable maximum precipitation" forecast for the locality.